EdgrantHS/Finpro-PSD/README.md

-# PERFORMANCE OF FPGA FLOATING POINT ADDER (JUDUL, SEMENTARA)
+# PERFORMANCE OF FPGA FLOATING POINT ADDER
 The project aims to develop a high-performance FLoating Point Adder on a Field-Programmable Gate Array (FPGA).
 Floating point arithmetic is crucial for a variety of applications that demand high precision.
 The implementation on an FPGA provides flexibility, parallelism, and optimization possibilities, making it an ideal platform for intensive numerical computations.

 # COMPONENT